jadecobra/python_tdd_exercises/source/how_to/exception_handling_programs.rst

 the solution has a problem, the ``exception_handler`` always returns ``'failed'`` regardless of what I provide as an argument.
 It is a :doc:`singleton function </functions/functions_singleton>`.

-I will add a new test that provides a different input with an expectation of a different result
+I add a new test that provides a different input with an expectation of a different result

 .. code-block:: python